 The bulk of your monthly payment is going to be the principal and interest you’ve just calculated.
 But don’t forget about other fees that typically get included with your mortgage payment:

 - Property taxes

 - Homeowners insurance

-Whatever home or loan you end up choosing, make sure you’re comfortable with that monthly payment — you’ll be making it for some time.
+Whatever home or loan you end up choosing, make sure you’re comfortable with that monthly payment and the other costs of owning a home.